Hebden Electors 1742 - 1848

 Hebden Electors in 1835

 A register of the voting electors for the West Riding Constituency of the House of Commons was published following an election in 1835.
-This was after the 1832 Reform Act which extended the franchise in county boroughs to wealthier male non-freeholders, but this appears to have had little effect in practice in Hebden, where there were but ten voting electors, one of whom lived in Dunkeswick, near Harewood - presumably because he was a Hebden freeholder.
-The incumbent candidate was George Howard, the Viscount of Morpeth, the well respected Chief Secretary for Ireland in Lord Melbourne's Whig government.
+West Riding was a parliamentary constituency from 1832 to 1865, and returned two members.
+This election came after the 1832 Reform Act which extended the franchise in county boroughs to include wealthier male tenants, but this appears to have had little effect in practice in Hebden, where there were but ten voting electors, one of whom lived in Dunkeswick, near Harewood - presumably because he was a Hebden freeholder.
+The 1835 bye-election was caused by the Liberal incumbent George Howard, Viscount of Morpeth, vacating his seat following his appointment as Chief Secretary of Ireland.
+He then stood for re-election.
 Opposing him was the Tory candidate John Stuart Wortley, later the 2nd Baron Wharncliffe, who was anti-papist, and a supporter of the corn laws.
+Morpeth won.

 |Freeholder's Name||Residence of freeholder||Voted for|